dendronhq/dendron-site/vault/dendron.release.2021-07-12.md

 ### Highlights

+- **Block reference anchors** are now hidden from published sites.
+- **Header references autocomplete**.
+Header autocomplete works for all your notes.
+Type `[[#` to find all headers in your current note and `[[note.name#` to find a header in a particular note.
+- **Block reference autocomplete**.
+Any block in the current not can be referenced (and the reference is automatically added).
+Just type `[[^` to find all arbitrary blocks you can reference in your current note.
+- **Autocomplete for multi-vault.** When your workspace has multiple vaults, autocomplete now prioritizes notes in the current vault over notes in other vaults.
+- **Show/hide labels** in the graph view so you can enjoy a more minimalist view of the graph if you want.

+#### Fixes
+- Clicking on links in Preview work on Windows

 ### Docs

 Our documentation changes a lot week by week.
 Below is a highlight of some updates from the past week.